brodriguezmilla/foir/README.md

         * Here with do LSA and LDA Analysis using Bokeh, scikit-learn, and t-SNE.
         * We also try LDA Analysis using Gensim and pyLDAvis.
 - Machine Learning (ML)
-    * Here we compare the accuracies of eight classifiers, RandomForest, LinearSVC, MultinomialNB, LogisticRegression, SVC, KNeighbors, SGDC, and DecisionTree, using pipelines, gridsearch, confusion matrices, and classification reports.
+    * Here we compare the accuracies of eight classifiers, RandomForest, LinearSVC, MultinomialNB, LogisticRegression, SVC, KNeighbors, SGDC, and DecisionTree, using pipelines, GridSearchCV, confusion matrices, and classification reports.
     * We compare two vectorizers, Count vectorizer and tf-idf vectorizer.
     * Given that some of our decisions have less than 15 instances and that we also have an unbalanced case, we look at other ways to optimize this.
 For example, a) we keep decisions with over 15 instances, b) we merge our 11 type of decisions into three main bins (full, partial, or no info released), and c) we remove cases where no decision was made (withdrawn or abandoned, which we name it as the independent case).
     * And with all of this, our best score goes up to...
 51%